-Observing events added to the FireEye Security Category in ‘Audit mode’
+Observing Events Added to the FireEye Security Setting in ‘Audit Mode’

 The events from your FireEye appliance will begin to populate a specific destination list that can be applied to policies as a FireEye security category.
 By default, the destination list and the security category are in 'audit mode' and are not applied to any policies and will not result in any change to your existing Umbrella policies.